 \section{Experiments}

-The goal of our experimental section is to establish that our approximation to $\logdet{\matA}$ (Algorithm~\ref{alg1}) is both accurate and fast for both dense and sparse matrices.
-The accuracy of Algorithm~\ref{alg1} is measured by comparing its result against the ``exact'' $\logdet{\matA}$ computed using Cholesky factorization.
-The rest of this section is laid out as follows: in Section~\ref{subsec:software}, we describe our software for approximating $\logdet{\matA}$ and in Sections~\ref{subsec:dense_matrices} and~\ref{subsec:sparse_matrices}, we discuss experimental results for dense and sparse SPD matrices, respectively.
+The goal of our experimental section is to establish that our approximation to $\logdet{\matA}$ (as computed by Algorithm~\ref{alg1a}) is both accurate and fast for both dense and sparse matrices.
+The accuracy of Algorithm~\ref{alg1a} is measured by comparing its result against the exact $\logdet{\matA}$ computed via the Cholesky factorization.
+The rest of this section is organized as follows: in Section~\ref{subsec:software}, we describe our software for approximating $\logdet{\matA}$; in Section~\ref{subsec:environment} we describe the computational environment that we used; and in Sections~\ref{subsec:dense_matrices} and~\ref{subsec:sparse_matrices} we discuss experimental results for dense and sparse SPD matrices, respectively.